jumbo-tech-campus/Styleguide/swift/rx_swift.md

     func transform(input: Input) -> Output
 }
 ```
-Please note; The gist above might be outdated, always check the production project for the latest version.
+Please note: The gist above might be outdated, always check the production project for the latest version.

 #### Conventions
-- The `Input` / `Output` properties should not be renamed in the implementation, even if the type can be infered
+- The `Input` / `Output` properties should not be renamed in the implementation, even if the type can be inferred
 - The `Input` / `Output` properties should not be assignable by after getting an initial value
 - The transform function should only be called when initializing the `output` variable, see example below.
 - The conformance to `ReactiveConnectabale` should always be implemented in a extension of your type